autocore-ai/AutowareAuto/src/tools/benchmark_tool_nodes/design/benchmark-tool-nodes-design.md

 #### Time estimation

 The **Time estimation** component measures the time elapsed between an input topic and an output topic.
+The measurements sent by this component to the **Output formatter** are in microseconds.
 A component that uses the **Time estimation** block should provide the topics to listen to.